 And how.
 Hyundai tells us the new Tucson wasn’t created by traditional sketching, but “through geometric algorithms produced by cutting-edge digital technology”.
 What we’re picturing is a computerised version of those spirograph kits we played with as kids.
 What they’ve pumped out is pretty memorable, with the headlights, DRLs and indicators hidden among little lozenges in the grille – only coming to life as they’re switched on – and the wheel arches looking like the end result of looking at a Lamborghini Countach poster before a cheese dream.

 It’s notable because Hyundai’s engineering team is chockful of former BMW employees.
 We’d argue their current workplace is more successfully pumping out bold design ideas than their former workplace…

-And on the horizon there’s a plug-in hybrid version, which’ll boast 261bhp and around 30 miles of electric-only range.
+Recently launched is a plug-in hybrid version, which boasts 261bhp and around 30 miles of electric-only range.
 Will a fully electric version or a high-performance Tucson N follow?
-It’d be hasty to rule them out.
+There’s already an ‘N-Line’ Tucson with sportier styling, after all.
+It’d be hasty to rule either of them out.